wmcadigital/wmn-design-system/src/www/pages/patterns/timetables/index.njk.md

 - Selecting a departure time will display the full route of the bus or tram service from that time
 - Users can choose a day of the week, including bank holidays
-- The <a href="">Warning text</a> component informs users when the timetable was last updated and if there is an upcoming change to the timetable
+- The <a href="https://designsystem.tfwm.org.uk/components/warning-text/">Warning text</a> component informs users when the timetable was last updated and if there is an upcoming change to the timetable
 - Users can download a PDF file of the timetable
 - Users can see the service route page for a bus or tram by selecting the ‘View full route’ button